svalat/hpc_allocator_rust/README.md

 # HPC Allocator Rust

+It a small project to try to push rust in his limit and better understant the low level aspects of the language.

 This is a reimplemenation of the C version of MPC\_Allocator embeded into the MPC framework (http://mpc.hpcframework.paratools.com/).
 This memory allocator provides :